adamisom/collab-canvas/docs/phase2/ai-agent-mvp-prd.md

 - AI commands work only with the user's currently selected rectangle
 - Multiple users can issue AI commands simultaneously without conflicts (each works with their own selection)

+### Auto-Selection Rules
+- **Single rectangle creation**: When AI creates exactly ONE rectangle, it is automatically selected
+  - Enables commands like: "Create a blue rectangle and make it 200x200"
+  - Auto-selection happens before subsequent modifications in multi-step commands
+- **Multiple rectangle creation**: When AI creates multiple rectangles (batch), NONE are selected
+  - User must manually select to modify
+  - Prevents ambiguity about which rectangle to modify

+### Multi-Step Command Support
+- AI can execute **multiple commands in sequence** (max 5 steps)
+- Multi-step is **ONLY allowed** if the first command creates exactly ONE rectangle
+- Examples of valid multi-step commands:
+  - "Create a blue rectangle and resize it to 200x200"
+  - "Create a red rectangle at 100,100 and make it 150 pixels wide"
+  - "Create a green rectangle, move it to 500,500, and change it to red"
+- Invalid multi-step patterns (AI will refuse):
+  - "Create 5 rectangles and make them all bigger" (cannot modify multiple)
+  - "Make it bigger and change color" without creating first (unless user has pre-selected)
+- **Partial failure acceptable**: If step 1 (create) succeeds but step 2 (resize) fails, keep the created rectangle

+### Color Validation
+- **Available colors** (strict): Red, Blue, Green only
+- **Hex codes** (AI must use exact codes):
+  - Red: `#ef4444`
+  - Blue: `#3b82f6`
+  - Green: `#22c55e`
+- **Invalid color handling**: If user requests invalid color (e.g., "yellow", "purple"), AI returns error: "Invalid color.
+Available colors: red, blue, green"
+- No color mapping or approximation - strict validation only

 ### Error Handling
 - **No selection + modification command**: Return error "Please select a rectangle first"
 - **Color mismatch**: If user says "change the blue rectangle to red" but has a red rectangle selected, return error "You have a red rectangle selected, not a blue one"